scikit-tda/ripser.py/docs/index.rst

     pip install -e .

 You'll then be able to use Ripser.py as in the previous examples but compiled directly from sources.
-In order to obtain the best experience in performances when compiling from sources, you'll need an additional library, robin_hood_hashmap.To be able to use compile with this library enable, do:
+In order to obtain the best experience in performances when compiling from sources, you'll need an additional library, robin_hood_hashmap.
+To be able to use compile with this library enable, do:

 .. code:: bash